The decidability of the genus of regular languages and directed emulators: Introduction

 We also proved that under a fairly generic hypothesis\footnote{The minimal automaton must not contain small cycles, the size of which depends on the size of the alphabet.
 Moreover, automata are supposed to be complete.}, the genus of a regular language is computable.
 In particular, under this hypothesis, the planarity of a regular language is decidable.
 One should point out that the proof is entirely constructive and yields an implementable algorithm.
 We conjecture that the genus of a regular language is computable in general.

-In~\cite{BD16}, we showed that a minimal genus deterministic automaton recognizing a given language has not minimal size in general, thus differs from the minimal automaton in the sense of Myhill-Nerode.

-In a sequel to the first article~(\cite{BD19}), we showed that the size of the minimal automaton recognizing a language $L$ with minimal genus may be exponentially larger than the minimal automaton itself.
-The existence of an upper bound remains open.
-Anyway, this shows that the witness automaton of minimal genus can be very large with respect to the size of the minimal automaton that serves as reference.
-That is an insight that computing the genus of a language should have a high complexity.
 In this third opus of the series, we look at the problem with a graph-theoretical approach.
 The graph-theoretical substance of the relation of the minimal automaton to the genus minimal automaton is the notion of \emph{minimal directed emulator} (\S \ref{sec:emu}).
 A particular case is the notion of {\emph{directed cover}}.
 Most of this paper is devoted to the systematic study of directed emulators.

 The notion of directed emulator is the natural refinement of the notion of (undirected) graph emulator, introduced by R.~M.~Fellows in 1985.
 In order to study the properties of emulators, he also used the notion of graph cover and conjectured that a connected finite graph has a finite planar emulator if and only if it has a finite planar cover.
 It took more than twenty years before Y.~Rieck and Y.~Yamashita found a counterexample \cite{RY09} to the conjecture.
 However, P.~Hlin\v{e}n\`y had found ten years earlier \cite{Hl99} an example of a graph having an emulator of genus strictly less than the minimal genus of any of its covers.
 On the one hand, we show that the situation for directed graphs is much simpler: a directed graph has a directed emulator of genus $g$ if and only if it has a directed cover of genus $g$ (Proposition~\ref{prop:directed_is_cover}).
 On the other hand, it follows from our constructions (Corollary~\ref{cor:sol_for_directed_implies_sol_for_undirected}) that a solution to the directed emulation genus problem implies a solution to the undirected emulation genus problem, a well-known difficult problem even in genus $0$.